About Mayor Colvin

 Fayetteville, NC 28301

-In 1995, at the age of 21, Mr. Colvin assumed the operational leadership of Colvin Funeral Home, Inc. At the time he assumed control, the company was experiencing significant financial and regulatory distress.
+In 1995, at the age of 21, Mr. Colvin assumed the operational leadership of Colvin Funeral Home, Inc. He still leads the operation of Colvin Funeral Home, Inc. today, helping residents in their time of need.
+At the time he assumed control, the company was experiencing significant financial and regulatory distress.
 Mr. Colvin learned at an early age that being in business is not easy.
-Over the last 20 years, he has worked to build a strong, community oriented business, restore goodwill and address remaining legacy issues.
+Over the last 20 years, he has worked to build a strong, community-oriented business, restore goodwill and address remaining legacy issues.
 Today, his company is a market leader in funeral home service calls.
 Mr. Colvin believes that hard work and commitment in the face of adversity is crucial to survival in business and life.